-Hashimoto's Hypothyroidism: Better from gluten-free diet and smoking?
+Hashimoto's disease: Better from gluten-free diet and smoking?

-The types of things which have been shown to improve Hashimoto's Thyroiditis might surprise you.
+The types of things which have been shown to improve Hashimoto's disease might surprise you.

 Though multiple things have been shown to potentially trigger Hashimoto's, including genetics, viruses like hepatitis C, medications for bipolar disorder, iodine-containing medicines and nuclear radiation, management of the condition by medical doctors heavily relies on emphasis of hypothyroid support.3 Though this should not be discounted, is there more we can do?